maksymfritsak/test/resampling.md

 - Type `ExtractAllMasks` to use all masks from the RTstruct file:
   ![DICOM Option II](f3_DICOM_2.PNG "DICOM Option II")
 - Leave `Studied str.` blank if you want only to resample the image without any masks.
-- Optionally, save DICOM data as NIFTI without resampling by ticking the corresponding checkbox (if `Studied str.` is specified, corresponding masks will be saved as separate NIfTI files).
+- Optionally, save DICOM data as NIFTI without resampling by ticking the corresponding checkbox (if `Studied str.` is specified, corresponding masks will be also saved as separate NIfTI files).

 #### For NIFTI:
 - Specify the NIfTI structure files list by typing the file names separated by commas, **excluding** the file extension.
 Specify the NIfTI image **including** the file extension.